Gamepiaynmo/BallanceModLoader/README.md

 ### Uninstalling

 Go to Ballance root folder, and delete BML.dll in BuildingBlocks directory.
 If you would like to remove the entire data of BML (installed mods, maps, configs etc.), delete the ModLoader folder as well.

+### Building

+* Clone this repository.
+* Open BML.sln with Visual Studio 2019.
+* Go to Project Properties -> C/C++ -> Precompile Header, and disable it.
+* Set building configuration to Release, x86.
+* Change the output path to what you want.
+* Build the solution.

 ### Troubleshooting